rama270677/Generate-Synthetic-Images-with-DCGANs-in-Keras/README.md

 # Generate Synthetic Images with DCGANs in Keras

 Deep Convolutional Generative Adversarial
-Networks (DCGANs and GANs).
+Networks (DCGANs and GANs)
- Design and train DCGANs using the Keras API in Python.
+Design and train DCGANs using the Keras API in
+Python.

 In this hands-on project, you will learn about